exitflynn/LookingForAlaska/README.md

-# Ternary Search Trees Though
+# Ternary Search Trees though...
 A ternary search tree is a special trie data structure where the child nodes of a standard trie are ordered as a binary search tree.
 It has three children, a left subtree, a right subtree and a mid or an equal subtree.